-- Nearly one in four 2-5 year-olds are overweight or obese. - Drinking a sugary drink (or two) per day increases your risk for type 2 diabetes by 25%. - Sugary drinks are the largest source of added dietary sugar. - Young children are drinking too many 8 in 10 drink one sugary drink per day.
+- Drinking a sugary drink (or two) per day increases your risk for type 2 diabetes by 25%. - Sugary drinks are the largest source of added dietary sugar. - Young children are drinking too many 8 in 10 drink one sugary drink per day.